Openet-Labs/machine-learning/auto-scaling/README.md

     ./startNetcatRestListerner.sh

+Edit the script to set the variables `KAFKA_PATH` to your local kafka installation path and `KAFKA_TOPIC_INPUT` to your respective input topic.
+After than run the script as below.

+    ./sendTestInput.sh

+Once the use case has completed processing the netcat script above would reflect the scaling called issued by the use case

+### Input format
-Start the kafka producer to insert real time input into the kafka topic in the [correct format](https://github.com/Openet-Labs/machine-learning/tree/master/auto-scaling/auto-scaling-usecase/etc/sample_input.json)
+Real time input into the kafka topic should be in the [correct format](https://github.com/Openet-Labs/machine-learning/tree/master/auto-scaling/auto-scaling-usecase/etc/sample_input.json)